International Camps

 Led by Ketevan Mindorashvili, the members of Ensemble Zedashe & VH alumna Sinead O’Mahoney.
 Two weeks in residence in the east Georgian town of Sighnaghi, with daily singing instruction and dance classes, folk instrument lessons, cooking classes, workshops with visiting regional singers and some truly amazing supra feasts.

-Enjoy this glimpse into three of our international camps by viewing these short films by VH alumna Tikkio Freilich.
+Enjoy a glimpse behind the scenes of three of our international camps with these short documentaries by VH alumna Tikkio Freilich.